 In the event of a suspension, the school will ensure that suitable alternative provision will be in place from the first day of the suspension.
 The school will inform parents and carers that they can seek the advice of the VSHT on strategies to support their child to avoid suspension for PLAC.

-Schools will engage with ARC Attachment Research Community in prompting educational outcomes for Children in Care.
+Schools will engage with ARC (Attachment Research Community) in prompting educational outcomes for Children in Care.
+Attachment & Trauma Aware approaches in education | ARC (the-arc.org.uk)

 9. Pupils with SEND